annadotconnor/configure-ad/README.md

 <img src="https://i.imgur.com/8TGmyM3.png">
 </p>
 <p>
 And now the installation is complete and ready for reboot.
-This will sign us out of our DC1 VM.
+This will sign us out of DC1.
 </p>
 <br><br>